McKaysPlay/FINAL-FANTASY-TES-V/README.md

 ## KNOWN ISSUES
 <details>
 Please remember this is an ALPHA build.
 Bugs, crashes, and glitches should be expected (and reported!)

 - Fire place textures are missing/purple (This is an Embers XD issue meaning I need to add another patch)
-- Powerful and aggressive creatures start spawning in Vampire Coven/Caves **VERY** quickly after entering them - if you picked a Vampire start - Run to the exit as quick as you can.
+- Powerful and aggressive creatures start spawning in Vampire Coven/Caves **VERY** quickly after entering them.
+This should only be an issue if you picked a Vampire start - Run to the exit as quick as you can.

 </details>